 - The extent to which the MEGA grant funding will enhance the competitiveness in securing external funding.

-Upon award, the PI must submit the following information to the UT Dallas Vice President for Research:
+Upon award, the PI must submit the following information to the UT Dallas Office of Research:

 - Within 1 month of award: A one-page text with graphic representation of the project and team.
 The document must be suitable for presentation on the UT Dallas Office of Research website.